-- You do not need to clear the RTC when the system hangs due to overclocking.
+- If the steps above do not help, remove the onboard battery and move the jumper again to clear the CMOS RTC RAM data.
+After the CMOS clearance, reinstall the battery. - You do not need to clear the RTC when the system hangs due to overclocking.
 For system failure due to overclocking, use the C.P.R.
 (CPU Parameter Recall) feature.
-Shut down and reboot the system so the BIOS can automatically reset parameter settings to default values. - Due to the chipset limitation, AC power off is required prior using C.P.R. function.
-You must turn off and on the power supply or unplug and plug the power cord before reboot the system.
+Shut down and reboot the system so the BIOS can automatically reset parameter settings to default values. - Due to the chipset behavior, AC power off is required to enable C.P.R. function.
+You must turn off and on the power supply or unplug and plug the power cord before rebooting the system.